FatinShadab/TRREASURE_IMAGE/README.md

 #if want to hide a file(.exe, .py, .cpp, .txt etc) in example.jpg(host image)
 PIRATE.hide_file_treasure(image="example.jpg", treasure="hidden_file.exe")
 ```
-- To hide extract something from a jpg file you have to user the EXPLORER module like below,
+- To hide extract something from a jpg file you have to use the EXPLORER module like below,
 ```
 from treasure_image import EXPLORER